MS-Sustainability-Resources/msm-copilot-extensions/solve_ingestion_error/README.md

 # Solve ingestion errors with MSM Copilot using custom topics and actions
 ## Use Case
 When importing data into Microsoft Sustainability Manager, users face errors due to missing reference data.
 Traditionally, resolving these errors requires navigating through various screens to identify and rectify the missing or incorrect data.
 Now we can extend MSM copilot to solve such errors in their chat, with AI helping them with similar reference data found in system.
 This would help the users more easily identify whether they need to insert their data or change the incoming data.
-Benefits
+### Benefits
-•	Efficiency: Users can resolve data import errors more quickly by following the streamlined guidance provided by the MSM Copilot, reducing the time spent navigating multiple screens.
+  - Efficiency: Users can resolve data import errors more quickly by following the streamlined guidance provided by the MSM Copilot, reducing the time spent navigating multiple screens.
-•	Accuracy: The chat-based guidance helps users follow the correct steps to resolve errors, minimizing the risk of additional mistakes.
+  - Accuracy: The chat-based guidance helps users follow the correct steps to resolve errors, minimizing the risk of additional mistakes.
-Sample Query: I want to resolve import errors in Microsoft sustainability manager.
+- Sample Query: I want to resolve import errors in Microsoft sustainability manager.

 ## Pre-Requisite
-Please ensure you have followed the general Pre-requisites here.
+Please ensure you have followed the general Pre-requisites [here](https://github.com/MS-Sustainability-Resources/msm-copilot-extensions/blob/main/README.md#pre-requisite).

 ## Implementation guidance
 ### I.	Add topics: